Enthronement of the Japanese emperor: History of the enthronement ceremony

-The coronation ceremony of Emperor Go-Ichijō on February 7, 1016 (Chōwa 5), was conducted by Dainagon, Fujiwara no Sanesuke, a major figure in the Royal court, wrote in detail in his diary, "Kojuki", because Sanesuke was able to observe the coronation ceremony as a spectator, not as a participant.
+The enthronement ceremony of Emperor Go-Ichijō on February 7, 1016, was conducted by Dainagon, Fujiwara no Sanesuke, a major figure in the Royal court, who wrote in detail in his diary, "Shōyūki", that he was able to observe the enthronement ceremony as a spectator, not as a participant.
 In addition, from the late Heian period (after Emperor Horikawa) onward, the regent was in the middle or lower tier of the high palace, and the sekibaku in Sokutai in the east curtain of the north classic aisle, behind the high palace (to the right when viewed from the south).
-The regent of Emperor Go-Ichijo, Fujiwara no Michinaga, was also in this position, so it is highly likely that early regents were in this position as well.)
+The regent of Emperor Go-Ichijō, Fujiwara no Michinaga, was also in this position, so it is highly likely that early regents were in this position as well.

-As a rule, throughout the Heian period, the venue for ceremonies was the Daigoku-den Hall of the Chodo-in (the eight sects), but due to the burning of the Daigoku-den, Emperor Yosei used the Fengakuden Hall.
-Due to illness, Emperor Reizei ascended the throne in the Shichinden Hall of the Interior, and due to the burning of the Daigoku-den, Emperor Go-Sanjō moved to the Emperor Antoku used Hall of Capital in the Inner Palace.
+As a rule, throughout the Heian period, the venue for ceremonies was the Daigoku-den Hall of the Chodo-in (the eight sects), but due to the burning of the Daigoku-den, Emperor Yōzei used the Fengakuden Hall.
+Due to illness, Emperor Reizei ascended the throne in the Shichinden Hall of the Interior, and due to the burning of the Daigoku-den, Emperor Go-Sanjō moved it also.
+Emperor Antoku used the Hall of the Capital in the Inner Palace.
 Since the Daigoku-den Hall fell into disuse after the Great Fire of Angen in 1176, all emperors from the Kamakura period to Emperor Go-Tsuchimikado of the mid Muromachi period, with the exception of Go-Murakami, Chōkei, and Go-Kameyama of the Southern Court, who were not in Kyoto.
-After Go-Kashiwabara, the Grand Council of State was not rebuilt, and the Hall of Capital was used, where it remained until Emperor Meiji.
+After Go-Kashiwabara, the Grand Council of State was not rebuilt, and the Hall of the Capital was used, where it remained until Emperor Meiji.

 In the Middle Ages and later (the first example is said to be Emperor Go-Sanjō, but it is said to have become customary after Emperor Go-Fukakusa), a Buddhist-style ceremony called the Accession ceremony was also held.
 This style was continued until the late Edo period.